 The march started at 7 p.m. and made it to the park within 20 minutes.
 The word that was spelled out was #BRAW, meaning “grand, fine, super or beautiful.”
 Braw was in answer to the question “What makes you proud to live in Scotland?” and was selected for its positivity and uniqueness to Scotland.
 I’d never heard of it before but I’ve come to realize it’s a great word to be featured, although I don’t know if it will ever get into my everyday speech.

 There are actually several parties on New Year’s Eve, depending on your style and how much money you have.
 The first was Bairns Afore, a family-friendly show in the Princes Street Gardens with tickets starting at just £8.50.
 They had their own fireworks display at 5:50 p.m. which I recorded from the North Bridge.
 Did I ever mention I absolutely love fireworks?
 Just this display was better than some of the displays I’ve seen.

-The next show I didn’t make, but my dad would have loved.
-It was the Candlelit Concert in St. Giles Cathedral.
+I missed the next show, which my dad would have loved.
+It was the Candlelit Hogmanay Concert in St. Giles Cathedral.
 Tickets were only £19.50, featuring Bach and pieces played on the cathedral’s organ.